msft-teams/tools/TeamsSampleHub/README.md

 -   If your account gives you access to more than one tenant, select your account in the upper right corner.
 Set your portal session to your desired Azure AD tenant

--   Under Azure services on the Sample hub page, select App registrations.
+-   Under Azure services on the Sample Hub page, select App registrations.

 -   Select New registration from the top navigation bar.
 You will be taken to the Register an application page.